kamuke/wsp-2022/README.md

-# Web-sovelluskehityksen perusteet tuntien materiaalit, syksy 2022

-Course materials from web-development basics course in Metropolia UAS.
+# School assignments for Web-development basics course in Metropolia UAS, autumn 2022.